Citation, DOI and article data

 - expression of CEA and CK

 Catheter angiography is rarely now of diagnostic use but rather is performed for preoperative embolization to reduce intraoperative blood loss and alleviate resection of a tumor.
 This is especially useful for skull base tumors, or those thought to be particularly vascular (e.g. microcystic variants or those with very large vessels).
-Particles are favored typically 7-9 days prior to surgery although there are not free of complication particularly one study showed a high prevalence of complications associated with particles smaller than 45–150 μm, so risks and benefits should be thoroughly assessed 26.
+Particles are favored typically 7-9 days prior to surgery although they are not free of complication, particularly one study showed a high prevalence of complications associated with particles smaller than 45-150 μm, so risks and benefits should be thoroughly assessed 26.

 Meningiomas can have a dual blood supply.
 The majority of tumors are predominantly supplied by meningeal vessels; these are responsible for the sunburst or spoke-wheel pattern observed on MRI/DSA.
 Some tumors also have a significant pial supply to the periphery of a tumor.